-The 26 Book Challenge: Can You Read 26 Books in one Year?
+The 26 Book Challenge: Can You Read 26 Books in One Year?

 Recently, my husband introduced someone to me and told me the man reads 26 books per year.
-I didn't have much of an outward reaction to the that fact.
+I didn't have much of an outward reaction to that fact.
 Honestly, when he first said it, I didn't think it was much of an accomplishment.
 What's the big deal about reading 26 books in a year?
-That's one book every 2 weeks, right?
-But the more I thought about it, the more I realized that in this busy and technically overloaded time period in history, reading 1 book every two weeks is quite an accomplishment.
+That's one book every two weeks, right?
+But the more I thought about it, the more I realized that in this busy and technically overloaded period in history, reading one book every two weeks is quite an accomplishment.
 Especially for the parent with a job and children.
 Or the businessman who is a workaholic.
 Or the entrepreneur who is a jack of all trades while getting his/her business underway.
 But, it is a goal that can be accomplished.
-One only need to recognize it as a goal, and keep it posted somewhere it will be seen daily, to keep it at the forefront of one's life and accomplish that goal.
+One only need to recognize it as a goal and keep it posted somewhere it will be seen daily, to keep it at the forefront of one's life and accomplish that goal.

 Here are some things to keep in mind if you want to try this challenge over the next year: